miloszbranewicz/miloszbranewicz/README.md

 ### I'm Milosz, 'IT in business' student  and frontend developer

-- 📖 2023 Goals: Learn one backend and one frontend framework 🤩
+- 📖 ~~2023~~ 2024 Goals: Learn one backend and one frontend framework 🤩
 - 🤓 Hobbies?
-I like historical movies, all kinds of music and delicious food.🤤 Sometimes I play computer games and watch anime 🐱‍👤
+I like historical movies, all kinds of music, delicious food and coffee.🤤
 ***

 ### Skills and tools 🛠